bitlabstudio/django-currency-history/README.rst

 Default = None

-By default no external service tracks your course histories.
+By default no external service tracks your rate histories.
 The following services are available:

 * ``'openexchangerates'``: https://openexchangerates.org/